VCityTeam/UD-Viz/docs/static/Devel/game.md

   ...
 ```

-Now you have learned how to build a simple game (single-player), let's see how to modify it to make a multiplayer one.
+Now you have learned how to build a singleplayer simple game, let's see how to modify it to make a multiplayer one.

+## Create a multiplayer simple game

 ## Examples